NEPS

 Project data

-Research linesResearch Line Methodological Research and Machine Learning, Research Line Domain-Specific Learning in Kindergarten and School
+Research linesResearch Line Methodological Research and Machine Learning, Research Line Domain-Specific Learning in Preschools and Schools

 DepartmentsMathematics Education, Educational Research and Educational Psychology